Scarcity: Robbins and relative scarcity

 Economic theory views absolute and relative scarcity as distinct concepts and "...quick in emphasizing that it is relative scarcity that defines economics."
 Relative scarcity is the starting point for economics.

-Samuelson and Relative Scarcity
+Samuelson and relative scarcity

-Samuelson tied the notion of relative scarcity to that of economic goods when he observed that if the conditions of scarcity didn't exist and an "infinite amount of every good could be produced or human wants fully satisfied ... there would be no economic goods, i.e. goods that are relatively scarce..."
+Samuelson tied the notion of relative scarcity to that of economic goods when he observed that if the conditions of scarcity did not exist and an "infinite amount of every good could be produced or human wants fully satisfied ... there would be no economic goods, i.e. goods that are relatively scarce..."
 The basic economic fact is that this "limitation of the total resources capable of producing different (goods) makes necessary a choice between relatively scarce commodities."

 Modern concepts of scarcity

 Scarcity refers to a gap between limited resources and theoretically limitless wants.
 The notion of scarcity is that there is never enough (of something) to satisfy all conceivable human wants, even at advanced states of human technology.
 Scarcity involves making a sacrifice—giving something up, or making a trade-off—in order to obtain more of the scarce resource that is wanted.

 The condition of scarcity in the real world necessitates competition for scarce resources, and competition occurs "when people strive to meet the criteria that are being used to determine who gets what".
 The price system, or market prices, are one way to allocate scarce resources.
 "If a society coordinates economic plans on the basis of willingness to pay money, members of that society will [strive to compete] to make money" If other criteria are used, we would expect to see competition in terms of those other criteria.